 Some people find that group therapy suits them better than individual therapy.

-Behavioural activation helps you to take practical steps in your daily life to develop a more positive behaviour.
+Behavioural activation is sometimes used to treat depression.
+It helps you to get involved in the activities of daily life so you develop a more positive behaviour.

 Mindfulness-based therapies help you focus on your thoughts and feelings without becoming overwhelmed.